Prince-bishop: Kingdom of Poland and Polish-Lithuanian Commonwealth

 Three bishoprics were initially parts of the Kingdom of Poland and its offshoots before being subsequently incorporated into the Holy Roman Empire, namely the bishoprics of Wolin/Kamień (Wollin/Cammin) (1140-1181), Lubusz (Lebus) (1125-1372) and Wrocław (Breslau) (1201-1335/1348), with the latter two of them continuing, however, as suffragan to the Polish archbishopric of Gniezno for many years later (until 1424 in the case of Lebus and until 1821 in the case of Breslau).
 On the other hand, the Prince Bishopric of Warmia was obtained by Poland following the Second Peace of Thorn.

 England

-The Bishops of Durham were also territorial prince-bishops, with the extraordinary secular rank of earl palatine, for it was their duty not only to be head of the large diocese, but also to help protect the kingdom against the Scottish threat from the north.
-The title survived the union of England and Scotland into the Kingdom of Great Britain in 1707 until 1836.
-The first prince-bishop was William Walcher who purchased the earldom and constructed additional buildings of Durham Castle.
+Durham

-Except for a brief period of suppression during the English Civil War, the bishopric retained this temporal power until it was abolished by the Durham (County Palatine) Act 1836 with the powers returned to the Crown.
+The bishops of Durham, while not sovereign, held extensive rights usually reserved to the English, and later British, monarch within the county palatine of Durham.
+In 1075 Walcher, the bishop of Durham, was allowed to purchase the earldom of Northumbria; this marked the beginning of the bishops' temporal powers, which expanded during the Middle Ages before being gradually curbed from the sixteenth century onwards.
+Except for a brief period of suppression during the English Civil War, the bishopric retained some temporal powers until it was abolished by the Durham (County Palatine) Act 1836, when its powers returned to the Crown.
+The last institution of the palatinate, its court of chancery, was abolished in 1974.